Last updated on March 6, 2026

-The Baltimore & Ohio Railroad (B&O) Fairmont Subdivision was once the B&O’s mainline between Cumberland, Maryland and Wheeling, West Virginia.
-The segment from Fairmont to Wheeling was essentially abandoned in 1956.
+The Baltimore & Ohio Railroad Fairmont Subdivision was once the B&O’s primary main line between Cumberland, Maryland, and Wheeling, West Virginia.

 History

-The Baltimore & Ohio Railroad (B&O), incorporated in 1826 in Virginia and Maryland in 1827, was the first railroad in the United States chartered for commercial transportation of freight and passengers 1 with the goal of connecting Baltimore, Maryland to the Ohio River at Wheeling, Virginia.
-2 An alignment was selected from Baltimore through Pennsylvania to Wheeling, but political barriers forced the railroad to build through western Virginia instead.
+The Baltimore & Ohio Railroad (B&O), incorporated in Maryland in 1827 and Virginia in 1826, was the first railroad in the United States chartered for commercial transportation of freight and passengers.
+Its goal was to connect Baltimore, Maryland, with the Ohio River at Wheeling, Virginia.
+1 2 An early alignment was proposed from Baltimore through Pennsylvania to Wheeling, but political opposition forced the railroad to route the line through western Virginia instead.

-Construction resumed in late 1848 on the expansion to Wheeling, which involved traversing the Allegheny Mountains via Grafton and Fairmount, Virginia, before turning northwest to Wheeling.
-2 The last spike on the mainline was driven at Rosbey’s Rock, seven miles east of Moundsville, Virginia, on December 24, 1852.
-1 4 In total, the B&O’s main line to Wheeling required 113 bridges and 11 tunnels, including the Tunnelton Tunnel, which at 4,100 feet, was the longest in the world.
-1 It also featured the world’s largest iron bridge at Cheat River and Tray Run.
+Construction west of Cumberland resumed in late 1848 as the B&O pushed toward the Ohio River.
+The line crossed the Allegheny Mountains through Grafton and Fairmont, Virginia, before turning northwest toward Wheeling.
+The final spike was driven at Roseby’s Rock, seven miles east of Moundsville, on December 24, 1852.
+1 4 Completion of the route required 113 bridges and 11 tunnels, including the 4,100-foot Tunnelton Tunnel, which at the time was the longest railroad tunnel in the world.
+1 Major structures also included large iron bridges at the Cheat River and Tray Run.

 “We have now laid the last bar of the long link of Railroad which connects the Chesapeake Bay and the waters of the Ohio; and I call upon all to give three hearty cheers for our President, Thomas Swan, and three more for our Chief Engineer, Benjamin H. Latrobe.
 May they both live to make many more connexions of the western waters and the seaboard.”